loiclabache/RogerLabache_2023_LanguAging/README.md

 interest undergo asymmetry changes with age, falling into two main clusters.
 The first cluster evolves from left-sided specialization to right-sided tendencies, while the second cluster transitions from right-sided asymmetry to left-hemisphere dominance.
-These reversed asymmetry shifts manifest around midlife, occurring after age 50, and are associated with poorer language production performance.
+These *reversed asymmetry shifts* manifest around midlife, *occurring after age 50*, and are associated with poorer language production performance.
 Our results provide valuable insights into the **influence of functional brain asymmetries on language proficiency** and present a **dynamic